King's Counsel: Nova Scotia

 The Lieutenant Governor appoints King's Counsel on the advice of the provincial Cabinet.
 Recipients must have at least 15 years as a member of the bar of Nova Scotia.
 The Minister of Justice is advised by an independent advisory committee, through the Nova Scotia Barristers' Society.
 Eligible candidates can apply, or they can be nominated by others.
 Applications generally open in September of each year, with appointments made annually.

 According to the criteria published by the Nova Scotia Barristers' Society on the nomination form, candidates must demonstrate professional integrity, good character and outstanding contributions to the practice of law through recognition by other members of the profession as an exceptional barrister or solicitor, exceptional contributions through legal scholarship, teaching or continuing legal education, demonstration of exceptional qualities of leadership in the profession, and engaging in activities of a public or charitable nature in such a way as to raise the esteem in which the legal profession is held by the public.
 The Nova Scotia Barristers' Society also indicates that the committee is asked to consider regional, gender and minority representations among the persons recommended for appointment.
 In 2017, the government appointed 14 lawyers as Queen's Counsel.

 Ontario

-The Government of Ontario stopped making appointments in 1985.
-The then-Premier of Ontario, David Peterson made a statement in the house giving five reasons:
+From 1985 to 2022, the Government of Ontario stopped making appointments.
+In 1985, then-Premier of Ontario David Peterson made a statement in the house giving five reasons: